-As defined in the Standards for Educational and Psychological Testing (AERA, APA, & NCME, 1999, referred to as the Standards), validity is "the degree to which evidence and theory support the interpretation of test scores entailed by proposed uses of tests" (p.
-9).
+As defined in the Standards for Educational and Psychological Testing (AERA, APA, & NCME, 2014, refer to as Standards), validity is "the degree to which evidence and theory support the interpretation of test scores for proposed uses of tests" (p.
+11).
 The Standards provides a framework for describing the sources of evidence that should be considered when evaluating validity.
 These sources include evidence based on test content, response processes, the internal structure of the test, the relationships between test scores and other variables, and the consequences of testing.
 In addition, when Rasch models are used to analyze assessment data, validity considerations related to those processes should also be explored.